Koitiata: Education

 The nearest primary school is Turakina School in Turakina and the nearest secondary schools are in Whanganui and Marton.

 Demographics

-Koitiata is defined by Statistics New Zealand as a rural settlement.
+Koitiata is described by Statistics New Zealand as a rural settlement.
 It covers 0.21 km2 and had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger Turakina statistical area.